-9. The document deals only with fundraising issues that are connected to federal (CRA) regulation of charities registered under the Income Tax Act, and does not address provincial obligations.[\[Footnote 1\]](#) Charities, whether registered under the Income Tax Act or not, are subject to provincial and territorial requirements with respect to fundraising and other aspects of their operations.
-For more information, go to [Provincial and territorial government contacts](#).
+9. The document deals only with fundraising issues that are connected to federal (CRA (Canada Revenue Agency)) regulation of charities registered under the Income Tax Act, and does not address provincial obligations.1 Charities, whether registered under the Income Tax Act or not, are subject to provincial and territorial requirements with respect to fundraising and other aspects of their operations.
+For more information, see Provincial and territorial government information for charities.

-10. In its role as the regulator of charitable registration under the Income Tax Act, the CRA ensures that applicants for registration, and registered charities, meet all associated legal requirements.
+10. In its role as the regulator of charitable registration under the Income Tax Act, the CRA (Canada Revenue Agency) ensures that applicants for registration, and registered charities, meet all associated legal requirements.
 These legal requirements are based on the provisions of the Income Tax Act, and the common law (case law or court decisions).

-11. An organization must meet a number of general requirements to qualify for registration under the Income Tax Act, including the requirement that its purposes be exclusively charitable and define the scope of the activities engaged in by the organization, and that all of the organization's resources be devoted to these activities. [\[Footnote 2\]](#)
+11. An organization must meet a number of general requirements to qualify for registration under the Income Tax Act, including the requirement that its purposes be exclusively charitable and define the scope of the activities engaged in by the organization, and that all of the organization's resources be devoted to these activities.2

-12. The Income Tax Act does not define what is charitable at law. [\[Footnote 3\]](#) The CRA must therefore rely on the common law definition.
+12. The Income Tax Act does not define what is charitable at law.3 The CRA (Canada Revenue Agency) must therefore rely on the common law definition.
 To be charitable at common law, a purpose must:

-- fall within one or more of four broad categories (also called "heads") of charitable purposes (also called "objects"): - a. relief of poverty; - b. advancement of education; - c. advancement of religion; and - d. certain other purposes beneficial to the community in a way the law regards as charitable; [\[Footnote 4\]](#) and, - deliver a public benefit.[\[Footnote 5\]](#)
+- fall within one or more of four broad categories (also called "heads") of charitable purposes (also called "objects"):

+- a. relief of poverty

+- b. advancement of education

+- c. advancement of religion

+- d. certain other purposes beneficial to the community in a way the law regards as charitable4

+- deliver a public benefit5

-13. According to the common law, charitable activities are those that directly further a charitable purpose. [\[Footnote 6\]](#) The CRA's position is that fundraising is not a charitable purpose, because it does not fall within one of the four categories of charitable purposes, nor is fundraising a charitable activity that directly furthers a charitable purpose. [\[Footnote 7\]](#)
+13. According to the common law, charitable activities are those that directly further a charitable purpose.6 The CRA (Canada Revenue Agency)'s position is that fundraising is not a charitable purpose, because it does not fall within one of the four categories of charitable purposes, nor is fundraising a charitable activity that directly furthers a charitable purpose.7

-14. However, the CRA recognizes that registered charities in Canada often depend on donations to carry out their charitable activities and that reasonable fundraising expenditures are often necessary to sustain charities.
+14. However, the CRA (Canada Revenue Agency) recognizes that registered charities in Canada often depend on donations to carry out their charitable activities and that reasonable fundraising expenditures are often necessary to sustain charities.
 At the same time, all fundraising must be conducted within legal parameters.
 Fundraising that exceeds these boundaries or parameters is not acceptable.

-15. An organization carrying out unacceptable fundraising will not be considered by the CRA to be constituted and operated exclusively for charitable purposes and devoting its resources to charitable activities. [\[Footnote 8\]](#) This may result in denial of charitable registration or compliance measures - including sanctions or the revocation of registered charitable status. [\[Footnote 9\]](#)
+15. An organization carrying out unacceptable fundraising will not be considered by the CRA (Canada Revenue Agency) to be constituted and operated exclusively for charitable purposes and devoting its resources to charitable activities.8 This may result in denial of charitable registration or compliance measures - including sanctions or the revocation of registered charitable status.9